Clarifai/coreos-nvidia/README.md

 ### Usage

-`./check.sh DRIVER_VERSION COREOS_TRACKS`
+`./check.sh DRIVER_VERSION COREOS_CHANNELS`

-where `COREOS_TRACKS` defaults to `"alpha beta stable"`.
+where `COREOS_CHANNELS` defaults to `"alpha beta stable"`.
 Example:

 `./check.sh 367.27 "beta stable"`

-The first time, it will build drivers for the most recent two releases of each track (just because).
-Upon subsequent invocations, it will build only newer releases it hasn't built before — and still only two per track at most.
+The first time, it will build drivers for the most recent two releases of each channel (just because).
+Upon subsequent invocations, it will build only newer releases it hasn't built before — and still only two per channel at most.
 The script expects to live in a writable directory which is persisted across runs and includes the other scripts.